 The Guidance Services Department offers services that help students meet their personal and academic needs.
-Professional counselors are available to students daily from 8:00 a.m. until 4:30 p.m.
-Evening counseling hours are available on the main campus and at the Ft.
-Rucker campus, Building 4502, telephone 598-3438.
-Students may make individual appointments with a counselor at the Counseling Center (LW 102) or by calling 393-ESJC, ext.
-295.
+Professional counselors are available to students daily from 8:00 a.m. until 4:00 p.m.
+Evening counseling hours are available on the Enterprise Campus and at the Ft.
+Rucker Site, Building 4502, telephone 334-598-3438.
+Students may make individual appointments with a counselor at the Counseling Center (LW 102) or by calling 347-2623, ext.
+2295.

-Each semester the ESJC Guidance Services Department provides students with a computerized individual educational planning form (IEP).
+Each semester the EOCC Guidance Services Department provides students with a computerized individual educational planning form (IEP).
 The IEP is a blueprint for the best selection of classes that have previously transferred to selected colleges and is updated on an ongoing basis.
 Students are responsible for checking with their senior college about the transfer of credits.

-Career interest testing is available to students in the Counseling Center.
+Career interest testing is available to students.
 Appointments for testing are made at the student's convenience.
 Citizens within the College's service area may also use the testing services for a small fee.
 The services are confidential.

 The Alabama Articulation Program (also called STARS -Statewide Articulation Reporting System) is a computerized articulation and transfer planning system designed to inform students who attend Alabama Community Colleges about degree requirements, course equivalents, and other transfer information pertaining to specific majors at each state funded four-year institution.
 STARS is an efficient and effective way of providing students, counselors, and educators with accurate information upon which transfer decisions can be made.
-STARS is the information link between the state's public two-year and four-year institutions.
-The STARS database, if used properly, can 38 prevent the loss of course credit hours, can provide direction for the scheduling of course work, and can ease the transition from one institution to another.
-Students who are interested in receiving a "Transfer Guide & Contract" should contact the Guidance Services Department at 334-393-ESJC, ext.
-295.
+STARS is the information link between the state's public two-year and fouryear institutions.
+The STARS database, if used properly, can prevent the loss of course credit hours, can provide direction for the scheduling of course work, and can ease the transition from one institution to another.
+Students who are interested in receiving a "Transfer Guide & Contract" should contact the Guidance Services Department at 334-347-2623, ext.
+2295.

 Students having academic difficulties may see a counselor at any time.
-Counselors work with students throughout the year to improve study methods, explore careers, and make Tutorial Assistance Program (TAPS) and Student Academic Support Services (SAS) referrals.
+Counselors work with students throughout the year to improve study methods, explore careers, and make referrals to Tutorial Assistance Program (TAPS)-Enterprise Campus and Pathways-(Ozark Aviation Campus and Mobile Aviation Center)-both Student Support Services programs, and SAS (Student Academic Success Lab (Enterprise Campus).
 In addition, a counselor is available to aid students with information concerning transfer requirements.
 Recruiters from several senior colleges and universities are scheduled throughout the year for students to ask questions concerning transfer.

-Helpful information about area colleges and careers is available in the Guidance Services Department.
+Helpful information about area colleges and careers is available in the Guidance Services Department at the Enterprise and Ozark Aviation Campuses.
 Students are encouraged to make use of these free, professional services.